-Why more young people choose to cruise?
+Why more young people choose to cruise

 The hope is people will catch onto cruising when they're young, and the industry will "keep them with us for a lifetime," says Mr Harmer.

-So do Keith and Sabrina Lessing see themselves still taking cruises when they're in their 70s?
+So do Keith and Sabrina Lesser see themselves still taking cruises when they're in their 70s?
 "Yes," is the unambiguous reply.